openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

    @endsphinxdirective

-   Otherwise, you can add parameters `-a` for additional arguments and `--cli` to run installation in command line (CLI):
+   Otherwise, you may add parameters `-a` for additional arguments and `--cli` to run installation in command line (CLI):
    ```sh
    ./l_openvino_toolkit_p_<version>.sh -a --cli
    ```
    > **NOTE**: To get additional information on all parameters that can be used, use the help option: `--help`.
-Among others, you can find there `-s` option which offers silent mode, which together with `--eula approve` allows you to run whole installation with default values without any user inference.
+Among others, you will find there `-s` option which offers silent mode, that together with `--eula approve` allows you to run whole installation with default values, without any user interaction.

 6. Follow the instructions on your screen.
-During the installation you will be asked to accept the license agreement.
-Your acceptance is required to continue.
+Once you accept the license agreement, the installation will continue.
 Check the installation process on the image below:<br>

    ![](../img/openvino-install-linux-run-boostrapper-script.gif)
    Click on the image to see the details.
    <br>
-   <br>By default, the Intel® Distribution of OpenVINO™ is installed to the following directory, referred to as `<INSTALL_DIR>` elsewhere in the documentation:
+   <br>By default, the Intel® Distribution of OpenVINO™ is installed in the following directory, referred to as `<INSTALL_DIR>` elsewhere in the documentation:
    * For root or administrator: `/opt/intel/openvino_<version>/`
    * For regular users: `/home/<USER>/intel/openvino_<version>/`